 If you love the smell of fresh herbs and wish you had a farmers market right in your own backyard, then this guide on How to Grow Herbs for Beginners is exactly what you need.
 Learn the basics to get started growing your favorites from seed to harvest.

-Jumpstart your backyard garden with this awesome how to grow guide.
+Jumpstart your gardening 101 with this awesome how to grow guide.

 Herbs are a great addition to any garden; not only do they smell amazing even while growing, but they also support the growth of neighboring plants.
 Herbs make wonderful companion plants for many vegetables because their scents deter many insects and pests.